 One reason that Hawaii is one of the greatest places to be in the world is our love of the ocean.
 In Hawaii, life revolves around the ocean.
 At IIE we invite you to enjoy this timehonored tradition with us.
-At the end of each month, we hold a school-wide barbecue.
-In addition, throughout the year, we also hold beach barbecues on the south, west and north shores of Oahu.
+Once each month, we hold a school-wide barbecue.